 The application process will depend on which country you’re requesting a PCC for.
 You may be able to request a PCC online or by mail, or by visiting a consulate or other in-person location.

 In the U.S., you can begin the process online, but you must get your fingerprints taken and mail them along with your confirmation email.
 Applications are processed within 3-5 days if you start the process online, or more than 60 days if you do it entirely by mail.
 You’ll complete the same process regardless of whether or you are a citizen or a former or temporary resident.
+Similarly, if you’re looking to obtain the Indian PCC from Canada, then you can apply online at the Indian consulates’ websites.
+The Indian consulates in Vancouver and Toronto are particularly popular amongst people looking to apply for an Indian PCC in Canada.

 In India, you can also begin the process of immigrating to Canada from India online but will need to schedule an appointment at your local passport office or Indian consulate (if you are currently living outside the country).
 This can take a week or more, so it’s best to plan ahead.
 You will need to show your passport and other identifying documents, such as proof of residence or employment.